NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Backdash ends 5 frames sooner
 - Grabbable moves: 8B, 8A, JA
 - 2A
-    - Damage increased by 4
+    - Damage increased from 5 to 9
     - Elbow hitboxes moved to chest and waist
     - Hitbox active two more frames
-- 2A(A) damage increased by 4
+- 2A(A) damage increased from 6 to 10
-- 2AA(A) damage increased by 4
+- 2AA(A) damage increased from 6 to 10
-- 2AAA(A) damage increased by 4
+- 2AAA(A) damage increased from 6 to 10
 - JA first two frames cancel into 5A instead of landing
 - JY added
     - Removes the unsubbable state (this is applied for the first few release frames of all overhead throws)